Submission and Processing fee

 16. Clinical trial numbers and registration of review articles:

-Clinical trials must be registered with Drug Regulatory Authority of Pakistan (DRAP) or Pakistan Health Research Council (PHRC), or International Standard Registration Clinical/sOcial sTudy Number (ISCRTN) Registry.
+Clinical trials must be registered with Pakistan Health Research Council (PHRC), or International Standard Registration Clinical/sOcial sTudy Number (ISCRTN) Registry.
+Trials can also be registered with Drug Regulatory Authority of Pakistan (DRAP).

 Review articles like meta- analysis and systematic reviews should be registered with International Prospective Register of Systematic Reviews (PROSPERO).